vmware-labs/node-replicated-kernel/doc/src/configuration/CI.md

 shell
 ```

-In runner settings (Gitlab Web GUI), you can check-mark "Run untagged jobs"
+* In runner settings (Gitlab Web GUI), you can check-mark **"Run untagged jobs"**
   (Indicates whether this runner can pick jobs without tags).
-If this is needed or
-not depends on the `.gitlab-ci.yml` file in the project root.
-You can also
+* You may also need to increase the runner timeout there depending on the
-increase the runner timeout there if necessary (the default is 1h).
+  machine size (the default is 1h).

 Finally, edit `/etc/gitlab-runner/config.toml` to add the machine type
 (skylake4x, skylake2x, ryzen5 *etc.*) to the environment of the runner